giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

 [matrix-diagnostic] K norms row_l2_min_median_max=(...)
 ```

-reports the minimum, median, and maximum Euclidean norms of the rows and columns.
-These values are diagnostic information used to reveal large differences in numerical scale inside the assembled system.
+reports the minimum, median, and maximum Euclidean norms of the matrix rows and columns.

-They should not be interpreted as physical response quantities.
+These quantities are numerical diagnostics.
+They are not physical displacements, stresses, or forces.

 ---

-#### Constraint matrix \(A\)
+#### 8. Constraint matrix `A`

-The boundary conditions defined by the structural problem are represented separately:
+The structural constraints are represented by a separate matrix:

 ```text
 [matrix-diagnostic] A shape=(181, 945) nnz=195 ...
 ```

-`A` is the constraint matrix.
+`A` has `945` columns because the constraints act on the same `945` generalized displacement unknowns.

-It has `945` columns because the constraints act on the same `945` generalized displacement unknowns.
+For this problem it contains `181` constraint equations.

-It has `181` rows because this bending problem generates `181` independent constraint equations.
-With \(M=45\), these are the transverse end constraints together with the additional axial rigid-body anchor described in the problem definition.
+With `M=45`, the implemented bending problem imposes the transverse end constraints together with one additional condition that removes the remaining rigid global-`x` translation.

-The next diagnostic is especially useful:
+The solver also checks the numerical rank of the constraint matrix:

 ```text
 [matrix-diagnostic] A spectrum numerical_rank=181/181